canonical/uss-tableflip/doc/ubuntu_release_process.md

 The `cherry-pick` will produce 1 or 2 commits on the branch with summary like:

-  * refresh patches against master commit 2d6e4219
+  * refresh patches against main commit 2d6e4219
-  * drop cherry picks included in master commit 2d6e4219
+  * drop cherry picks included in main commit 2d6e4219

 The `fix-daily-branch` will create a local ubuntu/daily/xenial branch from the local ubuntu/xenial branch and revert all debian/patches/*cpick* commits